 A good place to start is to contact your local landfills and waste stations.
 They should be more than happy to point you in the right direction because you are helping to extend the life of the landfill.

-Turn Your Trash in Gold
+Turn Your Trash into Gold

 For a positive recycling success story take a look at hospitals in the United States.
 Some hospitals have begun recycling used medical gloves and plastic bed liners.
 It was discovered that these products composed approximately 6%, or 5 tons, of their yearly waste stream.